-The Aquatic Center is 45,000 square feet and contains a 50- by 25-meter swimming pool two meters deep at both ends and three meters deep in the center.
+The Aquatic Center is 45,000 square feet and contains a 50- by 25-meter swimming pool, which is two meters deep at both ends and three meters deep in the center.
 The pool has two moveable bulkheads, 10 50-meter lanes, 20 25-meter lanes and contains 909,000 gallons of water.

 The facility is primarily used for training and testing of the country’s finest Olympic and Paralympic swimmers, pentathletes, triathletes and water polo players, but is also utilized by other athletes for cross-training.
 An overhead catwalk and underwater cameras allow for filming athletes both above and below water for testing purposes.
 The facility also utilizes other training aides such as a towing system, power towers, climbing ropes and free weights to help maximize training.